kuanyewleong/self-driving_car_pedestrian_detection/README.md

 ## Deep Learning Model
-The model being tested to be achieving the best accuracy is a pre-trained Tensorflow RCNN Inception downloadable from Model Zoo: http://download.tensorflow.org/models/object_detection/mask_rcnn_inception_v2_coco_2018_01_28.tar.gz
+The model being tested to be achieving the best accuracy is a pre-trained Tensorflow RCNN Inception (trained with COCO dataset) downloadable from Model Zoo: http://download.tensorflow.org/models/object_detection/mask_rcnn_inception_v2_coco_2018_01_28.tar.gz

 After donwload the model, place it in the directory ../tensorflow_model